 Despite risks associated with this course of action (or inaction), I've held some shares.
 I haven't clung to company stock stubbornly.
 Stock splits and growth in the value of my holdings haven't outpaced spending and steady efforts to diversify.

 Much of the advice relating to company stock or employer stock that I've encountered has centered on selling as quickly as possible.
 This approach didn't resonate with me.
-Over the years, I've learned ways to use shares to avoid debt, diversify our portfolio, grow our net worth, and hopefully benefit the community through charitable giving.
+Instead, I've used shares to avoid debt, diversify our portfolio, grow our net worth, and hopefully benefit the community through charitable giving.

 How have you used company stock to achieve your goals?